 - Uprooted by Naomi Novik

-Fantasy and sci-fi books/trilogies that I can completely understand why people love, and are totally great books, I’m sure, but I tried and just really not to our taste so if your book is more along this vein, we might not be the best bet:
+Fantasy and sci-fi books/trilogies that we can completely understand why people love, and are totally great books, but we tried and just really not to our taste so if your book is more along this vein, we might not be the best bet:

 - The Red Queen, by Victoria Aveyard